Shopping Local Meat Farms Is Better For You, The Environment & Your Local Economy.

 Healthier Options: Local meats don’t just taste better; they’re also better for you.
 Unlike industrial feedlots, most local meat farms don’t use hormones and use antibiotics sparingly.
 Modern scientific studies show correlations between antibiotic use in animals and an increase in antibiotic resistance in humans.
 Added hormones can also lead to premature sexual maturity in children.

-Environmentally Friendly: Shipping animals and meat across the country isn’t just expensive; it’s terrible for the environment.
+Environmentally Friendly: Shipping animals and meat across the country isn’t just expensive; it adds to the pollution of our environment.
 Shopping your local meat farm reduces your environmental impact and carbon footprint due to transportation, including energy-inefficient refrigerated trucks.